kotruta123/BlogPosts/BlogPost4.md

 Button to main menu

 ### I have added:
 I have created a new button that will redirect to main menu.
 In the Game Manager script i have that each time when press on the menu button to redirect to Scene Number 0.
-There, were a lot of bugs with UI to understand how is better to create the yerarchy of the death menu and the button to work, but i fixed them.
+There, were a lot of bugs with UI to understand how is better to create the hierarchy of the death menu and the button to work, but i fixed them.

 ### Feature 6
 Restart button on death menu